 3. Weed-free gardening with no need to spend hours hoeing between rows of vegetables to remove weeds.
 This is mainly due to the fact that you are using a ‘clean’ growing medium free of weed seeds.
 (Check the article comparing straw with Hay).

-4. Wheelchair friendly gardening, similar to Raised BedsOpens in a new tab., Growing in strawOpens in a new tab. means that the garden area is accessible directly from the wheelchair, with regard to height and space between the beds for mobility and ease of access.
+4. Wheelchair friendly gardening, similar to Raised Beds, Growing in straw means that the garden area is accessible directly from the wheelchair, with regard to height and space between the beds for mobility and ease of access.

 5. Longer growing seasons are enjoyed by this concept as the growing medium is raised from the ground, and warms quicker that traditional beds.
 The ‘cooking’ process also ensures that the bed is warmer, which ensures an earlier planting.